 Our website is a unique online resource for analysis, interviews, and background reports about Ukraine, and its relations with Germany and the EU, ranging from politics and economics to culture, from international relations to history.
 The site aims to raise awareness about Ukraine as an integral part of Europe among German-speaking audiences through multifaceted and impartial expertise.
-Moreover, Ukraine verstehen regularly hosts public discussions on Ukraine in German and English which are archived on the website.
+Moreover, Ukraine verstehen regularly hosts public discussions on Ukraine in German and English, which are archived on the website.

 II Ukraine in Europe: the parliamentary dimension

 The project is funded by the German Federal Foreign Office from 2021 to 2022.
 It consists of two key components.
 First, it aims at deepening parliamentary dialogue between Ukraine and Germany and making it more substantial.
-Our key issues are the reintegration of Donbas and Crimea, as well as mutual Remembrance Culture in Germany and Ukraine.
+Our key issues are the reintegration of Donbas and Crimea, as well as the mutual Remembrance Culture in Germany and Ukraine.
 Also, we include French and Polish MPs and their staff to offer a broader perspective.
-Within this component, four closed-door meetings of MPs, their office staff and staff of the Verkhovna Rada of Ukraine, the German Bundestag, the Polish Sejm and the French National Assembly, as well as two public events will take place in 2021 and 2022.
+Within this component, four closed-door meetings of MPs, their office staff, and staff of the Verkhovna Rada of Ukraine, the German Bundestag, the Polish Sejm, and the French National Assembly, as well as two public events will take place in 2021 and 2022.
 Strong expert input through separate expert meetings and policy papers will bring more substance to the parliamentary debates.
 Also, part of the programme is a field trip to Ukraine for MPs and experts from outside Ukraine.

 The second component focuses on enhancing the Verkhovna Rada’s capacity to promote the Green Deal agenda in Ukraine and support the implementation of necessary reforms.
 Issues like CO2 pricing, circular economy, renewable energy, and waste management will be raised throughout the project.
 Expert briefings for MPs and their staffers, closed-door discussions, public round tables, and the preparation of analytical reports and short papers are key activities of this component.